stephaneey/azure-apim-extension/README.md

 # azure-apim-extension
 Full Azure API Management suite and more VSTS extension
+# License
+This software is under the MIT license terms.
 # Disclaimer
 This software is provided as-is with no warranty of any kind.
 # API Management Suite in a nutshell